mcfefa/CMML-diversity/src/03g_mitoClone_v2/README.md

 "mitoclone_in_palantir_plotAll.R" takes all mitoclone objects computed in "02a_mitoClone_mutationCalls_and_cluster.R" and plots them with position of palantir embeddings and color of mitoClone assigned clone.
 This is shown in figure 4A of the paper for three representative examples.
 Note: this requires "umap_embeddings_pre_mito_02022022.rds"

+evoFreq_fish_plots directory provides scripts for making the clone and cluster fish plots shown in figures 4 and 5.